mhofmann-Khoury/knit_script/README.md

 knit_graph = knitscript_to_knitout_to_dat('<pattern file>', '<knitout file name>', '<dat file name>')
 ```

-Additional examples of accessing the interpreter can be seen in the Test Cases
+Additional examples of accessing the interpreter can be seen in the `test` package.

-## Dat Compiler:
-To work with a Shima Seiki Knitting machine you will need code to convert your knitout (.k) files into DAT (.dat) files.
-The DAT compiler we use for testing our samples is closed-source and not included in this project.
-You will need to bring your own to work with these machines.
-Install the compiler as a single javascript file called "knitout_to_dat.js" in the knit_script_interpreter package.
-The Setup.py file will load this into your python distribution.

-## Kniterate Compiler:
-We have not tested these samples on a kniterate machine however the knitout to [kniterate compiler](https://github.com/textiles-lab/knitout-backend-kniterate/) is available and should work with our standardized knitout files.

 # Knit Script DSL
 Knitscript is a scripting language designed to offer the computing convenience of standard languages (e.g., Python 3) with quality of life features specific to V-Bed Machine knitting.
 The language is built on a virtual machine model of a v-bed knitting machine similar to those assumed by knitout.
 Unlike knitout, knit script offers variables, control structures, functions, access to imported python libraries and much more.
 Knit Script interprets down to knitout operations that have been validated and should run without error on your machine.